erin-raif/acao_inp_arctic_haze/README.md

 These are jupyter notebooks that allow you to recreate the analysis.

-calculate_INP_concentrations.ipynb - Calculate the INP concentrations and their errors.
+calculate_n_INP.ipynb - Calculate the INP concentrations and their errors.

 generate_size_distributions.ipynb - Generate aerosol size distributions based on an assumed refractive index for the aerosol.
 Use these to normalise the INP concentrations by aerosol size, surface area and volume.